aleafs/easymysql/README.md

 (The MIT License)

-Copyright (c) 2012 aleafs and other mysql-cluster contributors
+Copyright (c) 2012 aleafs and other easymysql contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the